The Lord of the Rings Film Locations: LOTR New Zealand

 This list is huge - and is comprised of the Lord of the Rings film locations mentioned, and listed, in the bonus features of the 6 films, “New Zealand: Home of Middle Earth”, as well as from many other sources here in New Zealand and online.
 Many of the coordinates were found through the help of the New Zealand Department of Conservation page as well as from the MovieMaps Middle Earth Saga page.

-The difference here is that it is all laid out in one page and in an easy to use format that is broken out in the different LOTR New Zealand Regions, and even linked to each subsequent filming location in the double trilogy.
-Additionally, you’ll see a few buttons scattered throughout the article that lead you to specific Lord of the Rings and Hobbit tours in those regions for the best possible experience.
+The difference here is that it is all laid out in one page and in an easy-to-use format that is broken out in the different LOTR New Zealand Regions, and even linked to each subsequent filming location in the double trilogy.
+Additionally, you’ll see a few buttons scattered throughout the article that will lead you to specific Lord of the Rings and Hobbit tours in those regions for the best possible experience.

-Additionally, if you sign up for our mailing list (details near the end of this article), we’ll let you know about the specific filming locations for each season of the new Amazon show - “The Rings of Power - as soon as we have them.
+Additionally, if you sign up for our mailing list (details near the end of this article), we’ll let you know about the specific filming locations for each season of the Amazon show - “The Rings of Power”.

 Enjoy your adventure!